Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 Key properties
 ---------------

-The Data containers provided by shark can store all types of data, that could also be  held in one of the standard template library containers.
+The data containers provided by shark can store all types of data that could also be  held in one of the standard template library containers.
 In contrast to  a ``std::vector``,  the Data class has three abilities that are important in the context of machine learning:

 * Elements of a dataset are stored in blocks called batches, such that computations can be carried out block by block, instead of element by element.
-These batches are optimized to allow for continuous memory access, which allow for more efficient processing and thus faster implementations.
+These batches are optimized to allows for continuous memory access, which allow for more efficient processing and thus faster implementations.
-  For example, a batch of vectors is stored as a matrix with consecutive memory with every point occupying a matrix row, instead of using several vectors with memory locations scatetred all over the heap.
+  For example, a batch of vectors is stored as a matrix with consecutive memory with every point occupying a matrix row, instead of using several vectors with memory locations scattered all over the heap.
 This is achieved through Shark's :doc:`batch mechanism <../library_design/batches>`.

 * A :doxy:`Data` object can be used to create subsets.
 This is useful,